Skip to main content

 Supplemental benefits are designed to complement your major medical insurance coverage by providing financial benefits for expenses that your medical insurance may not cover.
 For example, policies like accident insurance, critical illness insurance, hospital indemnity insurance, gap insurance, and cancer insurance may help you cover some of your deductible and out-of-pocket max.
 Read this example of how supplemental insurance helps with deductibles

-Another advantage of supplemental insurance is that the benefits are paid directly to you instead of a provider.
+Another advantage of supplemental insurance is that some benefits may be paid directly to you instead of a provider.
 This allows you to have the freedom to use that money however you need.
 You could you use it to help pay toward your copayments, coinsurance, deductibles, or other life expenses.

 Open a Reimbursement Account